bladedancer/training/README.md

 The goal here is to build up from nothing to an application with a complex API, giving a good introduction to the new features of API Builder as you go.

+*NOTE:* You _will_ need to update the _conf/default.js_ in the _welcome_ projects.
+Add your own email address to the validEmails and if desired change the allowedHosts to allow remote access.

 [00 Setup](./00_Setup)

 [01 Model First](./01_ModelFirst)